General travel information and requirements

 - Complete the corresponding Emergency Contact and Travel Waiver documents.

-- Faculty are responsible for understanding the requirements set by the local area being visited since these will likely reflect any current health orders in that respective state or city.
+- Travelers are responsible for understanding the requirements set by the local area being visited since these will likely reflect any current health orders in that respective state or city.

 - Receive Department Chair/Director approval for the travel plans.

 Travel MORE than 8 hours driving distance or with three or more overnight stays: